cferguson1/portforlio/readme.md

 ======

 **Merge Dev Branch into Master**
 After you've finished and tested a feature on your local dev environment, merge the newFeatureName Branch back into master.
 You'll need to checkin to the master branch, and pull from the github repository.
-The github directory is aliased "github" and the live server is aliased "LiveServer".
+The github directory is aliased "github".

 1. $ git checkout master
-  1. Switches to the local master branch
 2. $ git pull github master
   1. github is the name of the remote repo
   2. Resolve any conflicts